rust-lang/book/second-edition/src/ch04-01-what-is-ownership.md

 ### Memory and Allocation

-In the case of a string literal, we know the contents at compile time so the text is hardcoded directly into the final executable, making string literals fast and efficient.
-But these properties only come from its immutability.
+In the case of a string literal, we know the contents at compile time, so the text is hardcoded directly into the final executable.
+This is why string literals are fast and efficient.
+But these properties only come from the string literal’s immutability.
 Unfortunately, we can’t put a blob of memory into the binary for each piece of text whose size is unknown at compile time and whose size might change while running the program.

 With the `String` type, in order to support a mutable, growable piece of text, we need to allocate an amount of memory on the heap, unknown at compile time, to hold the contents.
 This means:

-1. The memory must be requested from the operating system at runtime.
+* The memory must be requested from the operating system at runtime.
-2. We need a way of returning this memory to the operating system when we’re done with our `String`.
+* We need a way of returning this memory to the operating system when we’re done with our `String`.

 That first part is done by us: when we call `String::from`, its implementation requests the memory it needs.
 This is pretty much universal in programming